Developing a master plan to guide the successful implementation of sustainable tourism development in the Sierra La Giganta Corridor of Baja, Mexico

 - Guide services: from kayaking to trekking, developing a core of highly trained, bilingual guides

-- Business Planning: Next, the project will develop business plans for the most viable tourism products in the corridor.
-The business plans will present the product opportunities in a clear, concise, and intriguing manner – and will serve as a powerful tool to attract investment in the region.
+- Business Planning: Next, the project developed business plans for the most viable tourism products in the corridor.
+The business plans present the product opportunities in a clear, concise, and intriguing manner – and serve as a powerful tool to attract investment in the region.
 Contents of the business plans include descriptions of tourism products and services, business structure, leadership and management, operations plans, sales and marketing strategies, competition analysis, sustainability planning (linkages to environmental and social benefits), and pro forma financial projections.

 - Creation of a Tourism Assessment Report that provides a clear analysis of the conditions, opportunities, and challenges that need to be considered in the developing sustainable tourism in the Sierra la Giganta region

 - Creation of three business plans that document viable tourism concepts that can be developed in the region that would support both sustainable economic growth as well as support conservation objectives